11 Green Tips for Greening your Air Conditioner

 ✔ Properly maintain your air conditioner – To properly maintain your air conditioner, you should be sure to check your air filter every two months and replace it when needed, clean the evaporator coil, and clear debris from around the condenser coil.
 A cooling professional should check your system at the beginning of each season.

-✔ Install a programable thermostat – Install an EnergyStar labeled programmable thermostat, and program it to change the temperature settings when you are away from home and at night.
+✔ Install a programmable thermostat – Install an EnergyStar labeled programmable thermostat, and program it to change the temperature settings when you are away from home and at night.
 EPA estimates that EnergyStar-labeled programmable thermostats can save consumers 10-15% on heating and cooling bills when used properly.

-✔ Make sure your air conditioner is properly sized – To properly size a room air conditioner, you must first determine the square footage of the area to be cooled and then determine the correct cooling capacity.
+✔ Make sure your air conditioner is properly sized – To properly size a room air conditioner, you must first determine the square footage of the area being cooled and then determine the correct cooling capacity.
 Cooling capacity is measured in British thermal units (BTUs) per hour.
 EnergyStar provides a BTU sizing chart at http:// www.energystar.gov – search for ‘air conditioner’.

 If you are installing a central air system, we would suggest calling in a cooling professional to examine: age of the home; positioning and volume of ductwork; size of the area to be cooled; number of windows; the current level of insulation in your home; and the amount of heat generated by appliances.
 After considering these factors, they will be able to recommend a unit with the correct capacity.